shemers/azure-grafana-dashboard-templates/README.md

 # Grafana dashboard templates for Microsoft Azure

 This repository contains a collection of pre-built Grafana dashboard templates for Microsoft Azure resources.
 Use the armclient tool to automatically generate Grafana dashboards which you can import into your Grafana server.
+You can also visit [Grafana dashboards librery](https://grafana.com/grafana/dashboards?dataSource=grafana-azure-monitor-datasource) for more samples.

 For details on the armclient tool, please refer to the following:<br>
 https://github.com/asheniam/armclient